 Purposeful listening is an active process.
 A process that focuses on teaching listening skills is active listening (Wegner, 2014).
 Active listening has three main foci:

-- Behaviour: what does my face and body do?
+- Behaviour: what do my face and body do?

-Paraphrasing what the speak has said and checking for understandingAsking questions to encourage the speaker to elaborate
+Paraphrasing what the speaker has said and checking for understandingAsking questions to encourage the speaker to elaborate

 - Look at the speaker and make eye contact

 - Use facial expressions to convey understanding